damianhakert/damianhakert.github.io/source/handbook/index.html.md

 The document will be managed through HelloSign, a cloud-based electronic signature tool.
 Only C-level executives can sign legal documents, with the exception of NDAs covering a physical visit of another organization.

+## Working remotely<a name="working-remotely"></a>

+Working remotely has a lot of advantages, but also a couple of disadvantages.
+The goal of this section is to provide information and tips to maximize the advantages and make you aware on the disadvantages.

+Probably the biggest advantage of working remotely and asynchronous is the flexibility it provides.
+This makes it easy to combine with your personal life although it might be difficult to balance it with your personal life.
+This can be mitigated by either explicitly planning your time off or plan when you do work.
+When you don't work it is recommended to make yourself unavailable by turning off RocketChat and closing down your email client.

+If you worked at an office before, now you lack a default group to go out to lunch with.
+To look at it from a different perspective, now you can select who you lunch with and who you do not lunch with.
+Haven't spoken to a good friend in while?
+Now you can have lunch together.

 ## Tools and Tips<a name="tools"></a>